The sculpture and architecture of the Greek civilization provides a dazzling demonstration of the Greek artisans who strove for visual perfection.

 For example the fluting or grooves on the Ionic and Corinthian columns were inscribed into these support structures so the roundness of the columns would be revealed through the shadows created by the sunlight shining on them.

 The statues created had a remarkable naturalistic quality which was motivated by their knowledge and interest of human anatomy.

 The Greek sculptor Praxilites embodied this philosophy in the La÷coon Group.

 Gothic Cathedrals gave glory to the god with their spires and vaulted archways pointing to the heavens.

-The medieval artist painted iconographic, stylized depictions which was used to adorn the chapels and churches of the Medieval monestaries.
+The medieval artist painted iconographic, stylized depictions which were used to adorn the chapels and churches of the Medieval monasteries.
 Religious themes were prevalent.
 All paintings had a flat gold background.

 Giotto broke this tradition by showing roundness in his shaded figures.
 Although the proportions of the baby looks like a little man.
 Giotto, the "Father of painting" was motivated by the natural world.
 The background in his painting shows a spatial awareness.

 Out of the darkness of the Medieval Ages appears a new way of thinking about art.

 Leonardo da Vinci developed a system of linear perspective to construct depth into a painting.
 He also developed aerial perspective in paintings to show distance with mist and muted colors.